 Budget and Budget Justification (1 page):

-Upload one PDF file, and use a format similar to the sample budget provided in the "Additional Resources" in the right-hand box section.
+Upload one PDF file, and use a format similar to the sample budget provided in the "Additional Resources" section at the bottom of this page.

 The budget justification should include: